-Moving towards a microservices architecture
+Moving toward a microservices architecture

 Event Storming or EventStorming

 My first EventStorming experience was back in 2014 with Mathias Verraes in his Domain-Driven Design workshop.
 Since then I started to model my software with EventStorming.
 EventStorming, or mostly being written as Event Storming nowadays, is according to Alberto Brandolini his website a flexible workshop format for collaborative exploration of complex business domains.
 It's a technique that uses visualization to minimize assumptions by engaging in deliberate, collaborative learning between different disciplines.
 EventStorming helps to solve complex business problems in the most effective way beyond silos or specialized boundaries.
 Essential to EventStorming is creating the required space to model, meaning finding a wall at least 6 meters long to put a paper on.
 We need enough moving space, so that means in most meeting rooms moving tables and chairs to the side (especially at corporates).
 Invite the right people who have the knowledge needed (your domain experts) and give them a marker each.
-We focus on visual storytelling by writing domain events, things that happened, on an orange sticky and place it on a timeline.
-It does not have to be orange, but it has to be consistent.
+We focus on visual storytelling by writing domain events, things that happened, on an orange sticky and placing it on a timeline.
+It doesn't have to be orange, but it has to be consistent.
 Use a legend to make this explicit.

-Conquer and Divide
+Conquer and Divide in EventStorming

 The blind man and an elephant

 As you see we need to do more than only EventStorming for Software Modeling.
 To create autonomous teams using a microservice architecture, we need continuous deliberate, collaborative learning to be successful.
 We need to move from Big Picture EventStorming, finding the context and bottlenecks, toward EventStorming Process Modeling.
 A process model will give you all the details needed to start finding the bounded context to move toward EventStorming Software Modeling.
 You can use EventStorming for more than only these three types.
 In a previous post, I already showed how I successfully used EventStorming to plan my wedding.
 Also, I use EventStorming a lot to model the development flow of the team as described by Paul Rayner in his talk 'Fighting the invisible enemy'.
-You can use it to map out your customer journey, value stream mapping, threat modelling, ethnographic research, post-mortems, and even for retrospectives.
+You can use it to map out your customer journey, value stream mapping, threat modeling, ethnographic research, post-mortems, and even for retrospectives.
 For everything with a timeline, telling a story EventStorming is my preferred tool.
 But don't think EventStorming is the silver bullet, it has its blindspot.
-I usually start with EventStorming and try to combine it with for instance Example Mapping, Domain Story Telling, Impact Mapping, User Story mapping, and heuristics mapping.
-It all comes down to continuous, deliberate collaborate discovery with a visual tool.
+I usually start with EventStorming and try to combine it with for instance Example Mapping, Domain Story Telling, Impact Mapping, User Story Mapping, and Heuristics Mapping.
+It all comes down to continuous, deliberate collaborative discovery with a visual tool.
 This post was also published on my personal blog site.